 Our adherence to third-party-verified forest certification standards gives us an important competitive edge.
 It provides our customers with the assurance that our forests are managed responsibly according to rigorous standards developed specifically for local forest conditions.

-In 2017, Resolute successfully maintained our existing forest management certificates (SFI and FSC) for all of the woodlands we manage in Quebec and Ontario.
-We continue to be one of the largest holders of SFI and FSC forest management certificates in North America.
-We also maintain ISO 14001-certified environmental management systems at our woodlands operations, which helps promote the conservation and sustainable use of forests and other natural resources.
+In 2018, Resolute successfully maintained our existing forest management certificates (SFI and FSC) for all of the woodlands we manage in Quebec and Ontario.
+We continue to be the largest holder of SFI forest management certificates in the world, and among the largest holders of FSC certificates globally.
+We also maintain ISO 14001-certified environmental management systems at all of our woodlands operations, which helps promote the conservation and sustainable use of forests and other natural resources.

 Committed to Forest Management Certification